hammerheim-game/hammerheim-rules/3-warbands.md

 miss the next game.
 24 MADNESS
 Roll a D6.
-On a 1-3 the warrior suffers from stupidity; on 4-6 the warrior suffers from frenzy from now on (see the Psychology section for details).
+On a 1-3 the warrior suffers from stupidity; on 4-6 the warrior suffers from Paranoia.
+Paranoia behaves exactly like Animosity from the Forest Goblins Warband section, except that on the result of a 1 on the Animosity table the character will attack the nearest ally regardless of whether they are a Hero or Henchman, and regardless of whether they also have Animosity/Paranoia.
+This effect stacks with Animosity.
 25 SMASHED LEG
 Roll again: 1 = The warrior may not run any more but he may still charge.
 2-6 = The warrior misses the next game.